Oj-Anand/ECG_DeckBuilderTest/README.md

 ### Known Considerations

 - The card prefab's pivot is at its center rather than its bottom.
 The fan math compensates for this with a runtime offset, but a future iteration would refactor the prefab to have a bottom-anchored pivot, which would simplify the layout math.
-- The deck cards stand upright rather than lying flat on the ground plane.
-This is a visual choice that could be improved with an additional X-axis rotation in `DeckStack`, but doesn't affect functionality.
 - The `IsClickingDeck()` check in the controller is a stub that returns true for any click.
 A production version would `Physics.Raycast` from the camera through the cursor and verify the hit collider belongs to the top deck card.

 ## Part 2c: Deck Viewer